ravinsinghd/ravinsinghd.github.io/_posts/2021-07-10-rust-variables.markdown

 }
 ```

 See, how the variable **B** is declared outside the main function.
-This is valid declaration it will work, but if you try to declare **let** variable outside the main function, you will get error.
-The **const** variable are available for entire program runtime within the scope they declared.So you can use this variables for keep some values which will not change in the program.
+This is a valid declaration and it will work, but if you try to declare **let** variable outside the main function, you will get error.
+The **const** variable are available for entire program runtime within the scope they're declared.
+So you can use this variables for those values which will not change thoroughtout the program.

-**Const** variables should have data type annotation.
-On the above example const variable **B** is annotated with **i32**, that means const B is a 32 bit integer.We can learn about different type of data types in next post.
+**const** variables should have data type annotation.
+In the above example const variable **B** is annotated with **i32**, that means const B is a 32 bit integer.We can learn about different type of data types in next post.
 For now just remember **const** variable should have type annotation.

-**Const** variable value should constant expression.
+**const** variable value should be a constant expression.
 That means the value of the const variable should be available in the compile time itself, you can't call function and assign the return value as const variable value.

 And as per the Rust naming convention it's recommended to name the **const** variable all upper case.You can use underscore between words.
 For example below are some of the **const** variable names.